 As mentioned above, obesity is a leading cause and side effect of sleep apnea.
 By adding on weight, it raises the risk of sleep apnea, while losing weight can help cure sleep apnea.
 When people are severely overweight, they can fail to breathe rapidly enough or deep enough.
 When this occurs, it results in low blood oxygen levels and high blood carbon dioxide levels.
 And when this happens, many people who are obese stop breathing altogether for short periods of time during sleep.
 In return, this places an extreme strain on the heart, which can lead to symptoms of heart failure.

-Contact Dr. Sara for more information on the risks and dangers of sleep apnea in North Scottsdale.
+Contact Dr. Sara for more information on the risks and dangers of snoring and sleep apnea in North Scottsdale.